fedluc/qupled/docs/introduction.rst

 Install from source
 ~~~~~~~~~~~~~~~~~~~

-Qupled and all its python dependencies can also be installed from source by running
+Qupled and all its dependencies can also be installed from source by running

 .. code-block:: console

    git clone https://github.com/fedluc/qupled.git
    cd qupled
-   pip install -r dev/requirements.txt
+   ./devtool install-deps
    ./devtool build
    ./devtool test
    ./devtool install